DAGWorks-Inc/hamilton/contrib/hamilton/contrib/user/zilto/lancedb_vdb/README.md

 This module doesn't receive any configuration.

 ## Inputs:
- - `schema`: To create a new table, you need to specified a pyarrow schema
+ - `schema`: To create a new table, you need to specify a pyarrow schema.
- - `overwrite_table`: Allows you to overwrite existing table
+ - `overwrite_table`: Allows you to overwrite an existing table.

 # Limitations